 Province/territory Data limitation Manitoba Employment data for NPs and RNs in Manitoba for 2019 and 2020 has been suppressed due to significant under-coverage as a result of voluntary reporting.
 The corresponding information for 2014 to 2018 should be used with caution, as it was also reported voluntarily and may also be understated.
 The supply counts, which include nurses eligible to practise, are not based on voluntary reporting.
 For 2019 and 2020, Manitoba did not provide the Location of Employment code.
 When determining secondary registrations that are removed from supply totals, the province of residence was used when employment location was unavailable.
 Therefore, RNs and NPs registered and working in Manitoba but residing in a neighbouring province or territory are not included in the Manitoba supply totals.
 This may affect comparability between Manitoba and other provinces and territories.
 As of 2021, the College of Registered Nurses of Manitoba (CRNM) no longer collects Workforce data for NPs and RNs.
-In 2021, Manitoba did not provide province/territory of practice data, which is used to determine secondary registrations.
+In 2021 and 2022, Manitoba did not provide province/territory of practice data, which is used to determine secondary registrations.
 As a result, secondary registrations were not removed from the Supply total.
-Comparisons between 2021 and earlier years, as well as comparison between Manitoba and other provinces/territories, should therefore be made with caution.
-The 2020 and 2021 NP return-to-practice data for Manitoba was not available.
+Comparisons between 2022 and earlier years, as well as comparisons between Manitoba and other provinces/territories, should therefore be made with caution.
+The 2020, 2021 and 2022 NP return-to-practice data for Manitoba was not available.
 Alberta The 2021 NP supply data for Alberta includes partial return-to-practice data.
 Only those who registered for a full Nurse Practitioner permit after the expiration of their Pandemic Permit were included in the supply data.
-British Columbia The Supply and Workforce of NPs in British Columbia increased between 2020 and 2021.
+British Columbia The Supply and Workforce of NPs in British Columbia increased between 2020 and 2022.
 According to the British Columbia College of Nurses and Midwives (BCCNM), the increase was due in part to the postponement of the NP exams in 2020 because of COVID-19.
-The exams were restarted in 2021.
-The 2020 NP return-to-practice data for B.C. was not available.
-The 2020 and 2021 NP supply data for B.C. does not include return-to-practice data.
-Yukon Prior to 2013, NPs in Yukon were not regulated.
-As a result, data is not available.
-The Supply and Workforce of NPs in Yukon increased between 2020 and 2021.
+The exams were restarted in 2021, and since then an increased number of NPs have been graduating in B.C. and passing the National Council Licensure Examination (NCLEX) exam.
+The 2020 and 2022 NP return-to-practice data for B.C. was not available.
+The 2021 NP supply data for B.C. does not include return-to-practice data.
+Yukon The Supply and Workforce of NPs in Yukon increased between 2020 and 2021.
 According to the Yukon Registered Nurses Association (YRNA), the increase was due in part to a large proportion of new nurse practitioners who provide telehealth and are not located in Yukon but require YRNA licensure in order to provide services to Yukon residents.
 The 2020 and 2021 NP supply data for Yukon does not include return-to-practice data.
 Northwest Territories and Nunavut The Supply and Workforce of NPs decreased between 2017 and 2018; comparisons should therefore be made with caution for employment-related data elements.
 The overall decline of the Supply and Workforce for NPs is attributed to the nature of the work in the Northwest Territories and Nunavut.